bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 Much of this is in the past, but I'm keeping it here because BS defenders will still use these docs as a shield.

-* "the real fuel for Mixon�s blog post is the ire of a group of white women who were enraged"[^11] / "relying on the words of powerful white people"[^6] / "this is about silencing and isolating Bee as punishment for calling out white women on racism"[^11]
+* "the real fuel for Mixon's blog post is the ire of a group of white women who were enraged"[^11] / "relying on the words of powerful white people"[^6] / "this is about silencing and isolating Bee as punishment for calling out white women on racism"[^11]
   * Attributing malice and motive does not preclude the ability for us to see what was said.
   * I'm not going to argue this one way or the other, but given BS' history of wielding accusations of racism as a silencing tactic, and the fact that many affected were not white, I don't give this argument much credit.